 - Beach Nearby

 - Guest Lounge

 Rooms are all entered from galleried walkways that look down on the courtyards.
 Doors and window frames are painted in a smart blue-grey and windows have exterior seagrass blinds that give exteriors a nice colonial appearance.

 Bedrooms are charming.
-Décor is kept simple and striking: white walls, slate floors, Indian wall hangings, contemporary paintings, cast-iron beds, plump pillows.
-We thought the Dreamers Rooms were great, thought the Deluxe Rooms have added living space.
+Décor is kept simple and striking: lime-washed walls, tiled floors, ceilings with exposed beams, contemporary paintings, floral headboards, plump pillows.
+We thought the Dreamers Rooms were great, though the Deluxe Rooms have added living space.
 The Junior Suites are the biggest, each has a dressing room and a sitting room dressed with velvet sofas and gold tables.
 Though the Suite isn't technically as big as the Juniors, the separate living space makes it feel more private, especially if you have extra guests.
 Superior Rooms can accommodate either a kingsize bed or 2 singles, and some of them have cute Juliet balconies.

-Unfortunately, single travellers often get Dreamers Room #43 (as we did on one visit), which is located underneath the roof top pool and is darker than the other rooms.
-If you stay for 3 nights or more, you might want to get a bigger room.
+Single travellers often get Dreamers Room #43 (as we did on one visit), which is located underneath the roof top pool and is darker than the other rooms: when enquiring through i-escape, you can ask for a different room.

 You can have breakfast in bed, but the courtyards are so lovely, you might want to spurn laziness and eat in the sun.
 A buffet is laid out in the warm yet contemporary dining room: freshly-squeezed orange juice, cereals and yoghurts, croissants and rolls, cold meats and cheeses.